Complex Breast Cysts

 The decision to biopsy remains subjective

-Findings of internal echoes without a distinctly visible solid mass or, alternatively, an 'anechoic' lesion with no posterior-wall enhancement would be a bit of a judgement call.
+Findings of internal echoes without a distinctly visible solid mass or, alternatively, an ‘anechoic’ lesion with no posterior-wall enhancement would be a bit of a judgement call.
 It likely means that various particles are floating in the cystic fluid and, and the cysts is extremely likely to be completely benign. ( It could be floating cholesteral crystals, blood, pus, or milk of calcium crystals.)
-The decision to biopsy, or apsirate, or simply follow up with observation would be somewhat subjective in this instance.
+The decision to biopsy, or aspirate, or simply follow up with observation would be somewhat subjective in this instance.

-higher risk of malignant association when there are irregular lobule shapes in the margin
+Higher risk of malignant association when there are irregular lobule shapes in the margin

-The presentation of complex cysts and actual malignancy development, when it rarely occurs, can be a little bit irrational however.
+The presentation of complex cysts and actual malignancy development, when it rarely occurs, can be a little bit irrational.
 The presence of an intracystic mass (probable neoplasm) does not statistically correlate with higher risk of malignancy.
 But a thick cystic wall, lobulation (irregular lobule shapes in the wall), and hyperechogenecity (many internal echoes), particularly when occurring in combination, may be associated with higher risk of underlying malignancy.

 Rate or risk of malignancy associated with complex breast cysts